PhumlaniDev/PhumlaniDev/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Phumlani Arendse
 ========================================================================================================================================

-Web Developer and aspiring Android Developer
+Java Developer and Web Developer
 --------------------------------------------

 I started programming in 2019.
-Initially working with HTML and CSS, I found a passion for backend development using Java.
+Initially working with HTML and CSS but I found a passion for backend development using Java.

 * 🌍 I'm based in South Africa, Cape Town
 * ✉️  You can contact me at [arendsephumlani@gmail.com](mailto:arendsephumlani@gmail.com)